sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 **True Positive**: The scanner finds vulnerabilities and alerts.
 Actual case is the website is prone to vulnerabilities. _Expected behavior of an automated scanner._

-**True Negative**: The scanner does not find any vulnerabilities and does not alerts.
+**True Negative**: The scanner does not find any vulnerabilities and alerts.

 ### 3. What is the key difference between ***Penetration Testing*** and ***Vulnerability Assessment***?